ForwardFinancing/forwardfinancing.github.io/_posts/2018-04-25-productivity-with-scripts-screencapture.md

 Since I am constantly either QAing or communicating with engineers about features, I like to provide as much context as possible.
 I found that visual aides are very helpful at providing additional context surrounding an issue.

-I primarily use a Macbook.
+I primarily use a MacBook.
 Luckily, macOS provides users the ability to take screenshots.
 There are a few different ways to do this [outlined here by Apple support](https://support.apple.com/en-us/HT201361).
 Since I usually only want a portion of the screen, I prefer the shortcut: `command` + `shift` + `4` to select a capture area with my mouse.

-I would end up taking a screenshot, finding it in my filesystem, opening it, editing it, changing the name, and then attaching it to a message after finding it again in my filesystem.
+I would take a screenshot, find it in my filesystem, open it, edit it, change the name, and then attach it to a message after finding it again in my filesystem.
 This required a lot of manual steps, and took a decent amount of time.
 I looked into ways of changing the default name and location of screenshots, but I wanted something a little more custom.
 After some digging, I found out that macOS has the `screencapture` utility that can be used in `Terminal`.
 (In your terminal, type `man screencapture` for more information).
 As soon as I discovered this, I immediately wanted to write a script so I could shave time off this arduous process.

 # Investigation Time